samlatif-uk/bill-unattended-test/README.md

 2. Assuming you have Node/NPM already installed, navigate to the project root and start with `npm i` to install dependencies
 3. Next, type `npm start` to spin up a local webpack dev server at `http://localhost:3000`
 4. Run `npm test` to spin up the Mocha unit tests
-5. ...this is WIP - will have it looking pretty soon, and with minimal dependencies
+5. Still WIP - Styling and Responsive/UX considerations

 # Scripts